How to Do Keyword Research: The SEO Keyword Research Guide

 But if you think about it, there could be thousands or even tens of thousands of businesses across the country trying to rank for that exact keyword, and as a local business, you’re probably not going to be able to rank in the top 10.

-So basically what you want to do is find longer, more specific keywords that indicate that a user is specifically looking for the parts you offer or a bike shop in your area.
+So basically what you want to do in this step of the keyword research process is find longer, more specific keywords that indicate that a user is specifically looking for the parts you offer or a bike shop in your area.

-So the best way to do this is to use a tool like KeywordsFX that will expand your keywords based on actual user search trends and data.
+A keyword research tool like KeywordsFX will expand your keywords based on actual user search trends and data.

 When you type a keyword into KeywordsFX, you’ll get an alphabetized list of all of the variations that users commonly search in Google.